Nikita-Filonov/ui-coverage-scenario-tool-js/README.md

 });
 ```

 The test stays clean and focused — and thanks to the fixture, the tracker lifecycle is fully automated.
+This makes
+interaction tracking an integral part of your UI logic and encourages traceable, observable behavior within
+your components and flows.
+By logging page visits, element interactions, and navigation transitions, your test coverage
+becomes more transparent, measurable, and auditable.

 #### Why This Approach Works